chef-boneyard/chef-jenkins-plugin/README.md

 ```$ mvn -P jenkins -U hpi:run```

-This command will build the Chef Automate plugin and launch Jenkins with the plugin installed.
+This command will build the plugin and launch Jenkins with the plugin installed.
 Copy the temporary admin password at the tail end of the Maven output; you'll need it to log in to the Jenkins console.

 Go to the Jenkins console [login screen](http://localhost:8080/jenkins).
 At the login prompt, log in as admin using the temporary admin password located in the Maven build/run output.
 Once you're logged in, you can either continue as admin or let Jenkins walk you through the creation of your first admin user.
 Either choice is fine, because in this scenario Jenkins will run as your own user regardless of which user you use to log in to the Jenkins console.